KevCrisanto/picstant/README.md

 ![edit profile](/images/edit_profile.gif)

 ### Upload and delete images
-YOu can upload your images and delete it if you want.
+You can upload your images and delete them if you want.

 ![upload and delete images](/images/upload_delete.gif)